gowrisankarponnusamy/AI-powered-smart-waste-classification/README.md

 AI-Powered Smart Waste Classification is a project designed to integrate an intelligent waste-sorting system that leverages advanced machine learning and computer vision techniques to accurately identify and categorize waste materials.
 Traditional waste management processes are often inefficient, rely heavily on manual sorting, and lead to improper disposal and reduced recycling effectiveness.
 This project seeks to overcome these challenges by creating an automated, easy-to-use classification system that assists users in sorting waste correctly.
 By providing real-time identification of waste types, the system enhances recycling efficiency, reduces human effort, and promotes environmentally sustainable practices.
 ## Features
 <!--List the features of the project as shown below-->
-- Implements advance neural network method.
+- Implements a deep learning–based waste classification system using image data.
-- A framework based application for deployment purpose.
+- A framework-based application designed for real-time deployment through webcam input.
-- High scalability.
+- High scalability for adding new waste categories as more data becomes available.
-- Less time complexity.
+- Low inference time, enabling smooth real-time classification.
-- A specific scope of Chatbot response model, using json data format.
+- A structured dataset-driven model using folder-based image classes within the project directory.

 ## Requirements
 <!--List the requirements of the project as shown below-->
-* Operating System: Requires a 64-bit OS (Windows 10 or Ubuntu) for compatibility with deep learning frameworks.
+* Operating System: Requires a 64-bit OS (Windows 10 or Ubuntu) for compatibility with TensorFlow and OpenCV.
-* Development Environment: Python 3.6 or later is necessary for coding the sign language detection system.
+* Development Environment: Python 3.8 or later is necessary for training and running the waste classification model.
-* Deep Learning Frameworks: TensorFlow for model training, MediaPipe for hand gesture recognition.
+* Deep Learning Frameworks: TensorFlow/Keras is used for model creation, training, and inference.
-* Image Processing Libraries: OpenCV is essential for efficient image processing and real-time hand gesture recognition.
+* Image Processing Libraries: OpenCV is essential for loading frames from the webcam and preprocessing real-time images.
-* Version Control: Implementation of Git for collaborative development and effective code management.
+* Version Control: Git is used for project management, version tracking, and collaborative updates.
-* IDE: Use of VSCode as the Integrated Development Environment for coding, debugging, and version control integration.
+* IDE: Use of VSCode or PyCharm as the Integrated Development Environment for coding, debugging, and model integration.
-* Additional Dependencies: Includes scikit-learn, TensorFlow (versions 2.4.1), TensorFlow GPU, OpenCV, and Mediapipe for deep learning tasks.
+* Additional Dependencies: Includes scikit-learn, TensorFlow, OpenCV, NumPy, and matplotlib for model training, evaluation, and visualization.
 ## System Architecture
 <!--Embed the system architecture diagram as shown below-->